yharish991/go-indepth-jotting/channels/README.md

 2. step 2 determines writes.
 Try `recvq` to take a waiting goroutine from the wait queue, then hand the element to be written directly to (`copy`) the goroutine, and then set this to the goroutine of the `element` (`suodg.elem`).

 3. Determine whether the buffer is full.
-If available, **copy** (`typedmemmove copies a value of type t to dst from src.`) the data from current goroutine to the
+If available, **copy** (`typedmemmove copies a value of type t to dst from src.`) the data from current goroutine to the buffer.

 _typedmemmove_ internally uses `memmove` - memmove() is used to copy a block of memory from a location to another.